 Everyone believe that you should have been more patient in the Montoya overtake:

 "I only tried to put him under pressure and wanted to do it as soon as possible.
 Coulthard was pushing me from behind.
 In this sport, the opportunities must be exploited and you cannot wait for them to come".

-The Brazilian did not appreciate this at all.
-He waited for the last few meters of track to pull over and let Michael take 2nd on the line.
-His kind and obedient gesture was blatant and would cause controversy.
-Several times from the pits they had ordered the Brazilian to give up 2nd place to Schumacher.
-Rubens continued to push on the accelerator to even register his fastest laps of the race at that point.
-Barrichello would not hear it, or, in other word, he wanted the world to know that his teammate was not faster than him and that overtake was an obligation.
-Even more: it was an obnoxious tax to pay.
-This move was not liked one bit by McLaren.
+The pit-wall asked the Brazilian to give up 2nd place several times.
+Rubens continued to push on the accelerator and even set his fastest laps of the race at that point.
+He did not want to hear it.
+In addition, Barrichello wanted the world to know that Michael was not faster than him and that he was obligated to give up 2nd place.
+It was an obnoxious tax to pay.
+This move was not liked by McLaren one bit.
 Adrian Newey affirms:

 Ron Dennis bluntly declares:

 "If people sleep comfortably using those sorts of strategies at this time of the year, then by all means, that's their business and that's their values, but it's not ours, and never will be.
 I don't think it's a question of want to - it wouldn't happen in our team that way".

 "It was wrong, with so much time left until the end, to let Barrichello and Schumacher fight one against the other".